Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual-faculty.md

 Note that the channel name you give is the end part of the name.
 For example, in the picture new channel will be created with name _wepa_feedback_.

-**Note also that if the course is bridged to telegram, messages from every channel will be bridged to telegram but messages from telegram are bridged only to general.**
+**Note also that if the course is bridged to telegram, messages from every channel will be bridged to telegram but messages from telegram are bridged only to general.
+If you want to disable bridge on a non-default text channel, use the command `block` on that channel.**

 To remove added text channel use `/removechannel` command followed by the name of the text channel to be removed e.g., `/removechannel feedback` removes _wepa_feedback_.
 This command must also be used inside the course you want the channel to be removed.
 Note that announcements or general channels can not be removed.

 ## How to make course secret
 Once the course is created, it can be made hidden.
 This means joining the course channel is only possible via link.
 To make a secret course use the `/hide` command followed by the course name, e.g. `/hide wepa`.
-The secret courses can be identified by the lock emoji.
+The secret courses can be identified by the lock-and-key emoji.

 To make the course public again use the `/unhide` command followed by the course name, e.g. `/unhide wepa`.
 Public courses can be found with `/courses` command and with `/join` command, unlike secret courses.

 ## How to lock course
 Once the course is created, it can be locked.
 This means that only instructors and faculty can write in the course channels.
 This can be used e.g. when a course exam is on and you don't want students to post their answers.
 To lock a course, use the `/lock` command followed by the course name, e.g. `/lock wepa`.
-The locked courses can be identified by the lock-and-key emoji.
+The locked courses can be identified by the ghost emoji.

 To make the course unlocked again use the `/unlock` command followed by the course name, e.g. `/unlock wepa`.